scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 design of optical metamaterials :cite:`harper.etal2020`, and economic analysis of drought risk in agriculture :cite:`rodziewicz.etal2020`.
 Much of the published research using **signac** comes from chemical engineering, materials science, or physics, the fields of many of **signac**'s core developers and thus fields where the project has had greater exposure.
-In addition to social factors such as the "home field advantage," materials research commonly requires large HPC resources with shared file systems, a use case where **signac** excels.
+Computational materials research commonly requires large HPC resources with shared file systems, a use case where **signac** excels.
 However, there are many other fields with similar hardware needs where **signac** can be applied.
 These include simulation-heavy HPC workloads such as fluid dynamics, atomic/nuclear physics, or genomics, data-intensive fields such as economics or machine learning, and applications needing fast, flexible prototypes for optimization and data analysis.